 Bonus Onsite SEO Strategy #1 Boost Google Rankings With Schema Markup

 One of the most powerful forms of SEO is surprisingly one of the least-utilized one.
 Schema Markup helps search engines determine not just what your data says but what it actually means, so your site pages will get indexed and will show up on a Search Engine Result Page (SERP) differently.

 It uses vocabulary to markup your pages in a way that search engines will understand.
 If it is possible, your company website should aim to benefit from Schema Markup since it produces higher rankings with a better user experience on the SERP, resulting in a greater click through rate to your website.
 Check out Schema.org for more information.

 Bonus Onsite SEO Strategy #2 Audit Your Website Framework

 Have you ever audited your website?
 It sounds a bit daunting to think about, but it will really help your business a lot.
 Auditing your website can yield many insights into areas like your website’s performance, SEO standards, and conversion points.
 All of these are areas important to helping marketers achieve their KPIs.

 There are two parts to a website audit – content and technical.
-Auditing your content focuses more on the SEO for your landing pages and the written content on your web pages and blog posts.
-A technical website audit focuses on the code and performance of your website, with the main goal of improving the visitor experience through performance and usability.
+Auditing your content focuses more on the SEO for your landing pages.
+It also focuses on the written content on your web pages and blog posts.
+A technical website audit focuses on the code and performance of your website.
+With the main goal of improving the visitor experience through performance and usability.

 You may want to tap into your IT department to conduct this audit.
 We provide a FREE basic audit of your website.
 If you’re interested, click on the red square on the right side of the screen to fill out your details.